felipe-sq/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+The .forEach method will execute a function one time for every element in an array.
+It does not return an new array, therefore, it will need a return on the original array.
+The .map method is similar, except for the fact that it will create a new array and does not need a return on the original array.

 2. Explain the difference between a callback and a higher order function.

+A callback is a function that can be passed into a higher order function as an argument.
+The purpose of a callback is to have reusable code that can be passed into new/different functions without having to add all the original callback code every time a new function is written.
+Higher order functions are mainly functions which can take other functions as arguments.

 3. What is closure?

+Closure is what allows an inner function (function nested within another function) access to it's outer function's scope.
+This means that an inner function will first search within it's outer functions code for the arguments/parameters that it needs before searching outside of the function.
+If the arguments/parameters are found within the outer function, then the inner function will accept that code.

 4. Describe the four rules of the 'this' keyword.

+The four rules of the 'this' keyword are as follows:
+a.
+Global/window binding: this rule means that 'this' is bound to the window or container object.
+For example, if you type console.log(this) in a browser console, it will return all the code pertaining to JS which is contained in the browser.

+b.
+Implicit binding: this rule has to do with the Dot operator.
+It means that 'this' is bound to whatever object/function is to the left of the Dot operator.

+c.
+Explicit binding: this rule pertains to being able to manually set what 'this' is bound to, using either .apply, .bind or .call.
+With explicit binding, 'this' can be set to a specific value.

+d.
+New binding: new binding means that when a new object is created using the 'new' keyword, using 'this' will point to the new object being created with said keyword.
+For example, with function myFunc(age) { this.age = age;}, 'this' points to any new object that is created using myFunc.

 5. Why do we need super() in an extended class?

+The reason we need super() in an extended class is because super() allows our code to access/inherit and call the functions from the parent class.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.